yigit/android-priority-jobqueue/README.md

 ### Why ?
 Great client applications cache as much data as possible to provide great user experiences, especially during spotty network connectivity.
-As users use the app, the UI updates instantly, silently syncing changes with the server.
+As users hammer away at these apps, the UI should update instantly, silently syncing changes with the server.
-Since your app uses the internet, you create a slew of resource-heavy operations (web requests, string parsing, database queries, etc) that fight for network bandwidth and CPU time on the device.
-As you build more features, it can become difficult to schedule and prioritize these tasks.
+Since such apps use the internet, they create a slew of resource-heavy operations (web requests, string parsing, database queries, etc) that fight for network bandwidth and CPU time on the device.
+As more features are added, it can become difficult to schedule and prioritize these tasks.
 This is where Job Manager comes to the rescue.

 Job Queue was inspired by a [Google I/O 2010 talk on REST client applications][8].
 Although not required, it is most useful when used with an event bus and a dependency injection framework.